Fuad-31/alx-system_engineering-devops/0x02-shell_redirections/README.md

-./3-twofiles: this script displays the content of two file (/etc/passwd and /etc/hosts) at once ./4-lastlines: this script displays the last 10 lines of /etc/passwd ./5-firstlines: this script displays  the first 10 lines of /etc/passwd
+./3-twofiles: this script displays the content of two file (/etc/passwd and /etc/hosts) at once ./4-lastlines: this script displays the last 10 lines of /etc/passwd ./5-firstlines: this script displays  the first 10 lines of /etc/passwd ./6-third_line: this script displays the content of the third line of the file iacta